LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/ExternalKnowledgeBases/mapping-content-metadata.md

 {: .important}
 One of summary, detail, contentURL, imageURL, audioURL, or videoURL is mandatory.

-When you add an external knowledge base [without LivePerson AI](knowledge-base-external-knowledge-bases-external-kbs-without-liveperson-ai.html#add-an-external-kb-without-liveperson-ai), one setup step involves configuring the request for the on-demand content retrieval using your CMS’ query and answer API.
-This includes defining the transformation specification for the articles that are returned.
+When  adding an external knowledge base [without LivePerson AI](knowledge-base-external-knowledge-bases-external-kbs-without-liveperson-ai.html#add-an-external-kb-without-liveperson-ai), one step involves configuring the request for the on-demand content retrieval using your CMS’ query and answer API.
+This includes defining the transformation spec for the articles that are returned.
 The following LivePerson attributes are supported:

 | LivePerson Attribute | Description | Mandatory? |
 | --- | --- | --- |